Skip to Main Content

 Please note that registration is required for this event as it is taking place over Zoom.

-We strive to make our events accessible.
-To request a disability accommodation and/or language services, please contact: Jessy Wheeler at jwheeler@bpl.org, by November 6, 2024.
-Please allow at least two weeks to arrange for accommodations.
+Accessibility Notice: We strive to make our events accessible.
+To request a disability accommodation and/or language services, contact the department listed in the "Contact Info" pane on the right.
+Please allow at least two weeks to arrange accommodation.